-members of one body.

-EPHESIANS 4:25

-Voice / 11

-10 / VOICE ECUMENICAL MINISTRIES OF OREGON FALL 2022

-REDUCTION OF GUN VIOLENCE

-Statutory Initiative:

-Enacts a law outlining a procedure to apply for a permit-to-purchase a firearm and prohibits ammunition magazines capable of holding more than 10 rounds.

-Measure 114, the Reduction of Gun Violence Act, makes several changes to Oregon law.
-First, it closes the "Charleston loophole": under federal law, guns can be bought and sold without a completed background check, should the check take more than three business days.
+This recommendation is based on the EMO social principle of Public Witness and the Common Good.
+EMO RECOMMENDS VOTE YES ON MEASURE 113 EPHESIANS 4:25 Vote yes SUKE REDUCTION OF GUN VIOLENCE Statutory Initiative: Enacts a law outlining a procedure to apply for a permit-to-purchase a firearm and prohibits ammunition magazines capable of holding more than 10 rounds.
+SUMMARY Measure 114, the Reduction of Gun Violence Act, makes several changes to Oregon law.
+First, it closes the "Charleston loophole": under current law, guns can be bought and sold without a completed background check, should the check take more than three business days.
 Measure 114 requires anyone wanting to purchase a gun to have a purchasing permit; obtaining that permit will require a fully completed background check, as well as classroom and live-fire gun training.
 Measure 114 also limits the sale and manufacture of magazines to 10 or fewer rounds.
 The only exceptions to this law are for military and law enforcement, as well as magazines exceeding the 10-round limit that are already owned on the date the act goes into effect.
 Further, previously purchased magazines cannot be resold or transferred to another owner, and their use is restricted.

-Supporters contend that closing the "Charleston loophole" and reducing "

-They will hammer their swords into plowshares and their spears into pruning hooks.
+SUPPORTERS Supporters contend that closing the "Charleston loophole" and reducing " They will hammer their swords into plowshares and their spears into pruning hooks.
 ISAIAH 2:4 magazine capacity are common sense steps that will help reduce gun violence in Oregon.
 Lift Every Voice Oregon, the chief sponsor of Measure 114, argues that passage of this measure will make Oregon safer by ensuring responsible gun ownership.
 They argue that guns, just like cars or boats, should be required to be registered with the state.
 Similarly, obtaining a permit and completing safety training is no different to obtaining a driver's license before being able to drive a car.

-The National Rifle Association has opposed this measure, calling it an attack on Oregonians' gun rights.
+OPPONENTS The National Rifle Association has opposed this measure, calling it an attack on Oregonians' gun rights.
 They argue that data shows the rise in crime rates in Portland stems from illegal gun purchases, not the legal avenues that this measure would impact.
 Additionally, they express concerns about forcing citizens to pay for gun permits, as well as the wait time between applying for and being issued a permit.

-EMO RECOMMENDATION

-Vote "YES" on Measure 114.
+EMO RECOMMENDATION Vote "YES" on Measure 114.

 Far too many lives in the United States are lost to gun violence.
-Recent shootings, such as the school shooting in Uvalde, Texas, serve as examples of the prevalence of firearm-related injuries and deaths in our country.
-Ecumenical Ministries of Oregon's social principles call us to stand in opposition to "any inhumane treatment that erodes human dignity," as well as to support a "social order founded on principles of human dignity" that "furthers ... the common good."
-Every act of gun violence is an affront to these principles, tearing at the fabric of social order and corroding human flourishing and dignity.
+Recent shootings, such as the school shooting in Uvalde, Texas, serve as examples of the prevalence of firearm-related injuries and deaths in our country. and dignity.